-(2) During the years ended December 31, 2023 and December 31, 2022, we reduced the carrying value of one property and 25 properties, respectively, to their fair values based on third party offers.
-See Note 2 for more information.
+(1) During the year ended December 31, 2023, we reduced the carrying value of one property to its fair value based on a third party offer.

-At December 31, 2023 and 2022, the fair value of our investment in the unconsolidated joint venture was determined by applying our ownership percentage to the net asset value of the entity.
+The fair value of our investment in the unconsolidated joint venture is determined by applying our ownership percentage to the net asset value of the entity.
 The net asset value of the unconsolidated joint venture is determined by using similar estimation techniques as those used for consolidated real estate properties, including discounting expected future cash flows of the underlying real estate investments based on prevailing market rents over a holding period and including an exit capitalization rate to determine the final year of cash flows.
-The discount rates, exit capitalization rates and holding periods used are Level 3 significant unobservable inputs and are shown in the table below: